solo-system/solo-system.github.io/documentation/getting-started.md

 Attach the power cable to the (charged) USB battery bank, and watch the Solo boot.
-Notice the green light stabilise (after about 50 seconds) to a "heart-beat" double-flash pattern.
+Notice the green light stabilise (after about 50 seconds) to a "heartbeat" double-flash pattern.

 ### Allow it to record audio.